NexusMutual/docs/docs/protocol/cover.md

 This provides members with greater optionality when self-custodying their cover.

-### Limit orders
+## Limit orders

-A member can place a limit order to buy cover once the premium falls to a chosen maximum, or to renew existing cover automatically before it expires.
-A solver executes the order onchain once the price condition is met, and the member pays only at that point.
-See [Limit orders](/using/limit-orders) for how to place one.
+A **limit order** buys cover once the price falls to a chosen maximum, or renews existing cover automatically before it expires.
+A solver, an execution service Nexus Mutual operates, submits the order onchain once the price condition holds.
+See [Place a limit order](/using/limit-orders) for how.